 Yes, any current sophomore or junior (rising junior or senior) is eligible to be "pulled in" to College Row, College Hill, or James Street Property units during the lease renewal phase of room selection.

 Most first-year students participate in a room selection lottery within their College House.
-That takes place after the online room selection preocess for current sophomores and juniors.
-You will receive plenty of information abotu this from your Prefect.
+That takes place after the online room selection process for current sophomores and juniors.
+You will receive plenty of information about this from your College House Dean.
 In addition, first-year students can apply to live in Dietz Hall/Quiet Living, a theme house.
 See www.fandm.edu/themehouses for more information.

 Watch for an email announcement that we are accepting theme house applications.
 Applications can be completed online and a link will be provided in that email.
-Typically, sophomores and juniors (rising juniors and seniors) are given priority in theme house applications but some first-year students (rising sophomores) are accepted into theme houses every year.
+Typically, sophomores and juniors (rising juniors and seniors) are given priority in theme house applications.
+Rising sophomores should only apply to live in Dietz Hall/Quiet Living.